About CSGO Dust II

 Dust 2 callouts (overview)

 Dust 2 is a large and varied map with large open areas, large corridors, narrow hallways, chokepoints, tunnels, and all kinds of hiding spots.
 Players should keep in mind that the Bombsites are relatively close together on this map and that the CT Spawn is in the middle of them both while the T Spawn is on the opposite side of the map.
-Despite the obvious headstart for the Defenders, there’s a variety of Attacking options too.

 Here is a CS:GO Callout Map of Dust 2:

 Bombsite A is tucked into a corner while Bombsite B is at the back of a larger room.
 While the Terrorists spawn far from both, it’s an equal distance to both zones.
 The Mid of the map is closer to the Terrorists spawn and is formed of long hallways that can be difficult to travel through if the other team tries to hold it.
 The Defenders have a clear advantage over the Attackers on this map with a line of sight and chokepoints on their side.